 Guide and inform

-Regulation and Enforcement issue various forms of guidance and information to help achieve voluntary compliance by the insolvency profession.
-These include practice statements and guidance released on our website, the publication of the quarterly Personal Insolvency Regulator, the annual Personal insolvency practitioner compliance report, issuing podcasts, and conducting information sessions.
-These tools are used to guide practitioners about key issues identified through the inspection program or which may present as a threat or opportunity to the insolvency sector.
+AFSA issues various forms of guidance and information to help achieve voluntary compliance by the insolvency profession.
+These include practice statements and guidance released on our website, the publication of the quarterly Personal Insolvency Regulator, the annual compliance report, issuing podcasts, and conducting information sessions.
+These tools are used to guide practitioners about key issues identified through the inspection programme or which may present as a threat or opportunity to the insolvency sector.